Landlords use commercial tenant screening to choose the right renters for their commercial properties.

 The applicant’s bank may want to see the signature and consent on the commercial lease application before revealing any information to you.

-If you are still debating whether or not to accept the applicant, consider getting a personal guaranty from them.
+If you are still debating whether or not to accept the applicant, consider getting a personal guarantee from them.

-This guaranty requires the individual business owners to personally continue rent payment until the lease expires — even if their business fails and cannot pay.
+This guarantee requires the individual business owners to personally continue rent payments until the lease expires — even if their business fails and cannot pay.

 After accepting an applicant, send the business owner or principal a commercial lease agreement to sign.